moomoomoo309/pokemon-drinking-game/README.md

-#Pokemon Drinking Game
+# Pokemon Drinking Game
-This Pokemon Drinking Game is built using [jQuery](http://jquery.com) and [impress.js](https://github.com/bartaz/impress.js/).
-Check it out [on my website](http://smleimberg.com/static/pokemon-drinking-game/).
+This Pokemon Drinking Game is built using [impress.js](https://github.com/bartaz/impress.js/).
+Play it online [here](https://moomoomoo309.github.io/pokemon-drinking-game/#/overview).

-##The Board
+## The Board

-![Pokemon Drinking Game Board] (http://bytebucket.org/smleimberg/pokemon-drinking-game/raw/9f73f2b161b5e3b26e04f8c624999debe81c9eba/wall-old.png "Pokemon Drinking Game Board")
+![Pokemon Drinking Game Board] (https://github.com/moomoomoo309/pokemon-drinking-game/blob/master/wall-old.png "Pokemon Drinking Game Board")

-##Game features:
+## Game features:

-- track of player positions
+- Keeps track of player positions
+- Keeps track of player turns
 - Stops players on gold squares no matter their roll.
-- Changes a player's token to yellow when landing on tile 4 (You caught a Pikachu!).
+- Does not keep track of drinks, that one's on you
 - up to 9 players

-##How to play:
+## How to play:

 1. Open `index.html` in a modern browser that supports CSS3 transforms and transitions.
 2. Enter up to 9 player names and select the one of three starter pokemon tokens.